-Software leveraging the Paya Connect Desktop 2.0 (PCD 2.0) integration are in compliance with the current TLS mandate.
-However, your infrastructure may need additional actions to become compliant with TLS 1.1 and 1.2 communication protocols.
+Software leveraging the Paya Connect Desktop (PCD) integration is in compliance with the current TLS mandate.
+However, your infrastructure may need additional actions to become compliant with TLS 1.2 communication protocols.

-You will need to enable TLS 1.1 and 1.2 security protocols on your servers and workstations.
-The minimum operating systems that support TLS 1.1 and 1.2 options are Windows Server 2008 R2, and Windows 7.
+You will need to enable TLS 1.2 security protocols on your servers and workstations.
+The minimum operating systems that support TLS 1.2 options are Windows Server 2008 R2, and Windows 7.
 Please ensure that all updates and patches have been applied.
 If you are using Linux, please check the Open SSL changelog for the version of your Linux OS that will support TLS 1.2.

-Disclaimer: Usage of these programs should be limited to systems administrators they could impact system critical services and applications.
-Specific services and applications may not be capable of communication over certain TLS protocols; you may need to contact your vendor for TLS 1.1/1.2 compatible version of their solutions.
+Disclaimer: The usage of these programs should be limited to systems administrators they could impact system-critical services and applications.
+Specific services and applications may not be capable of communication over certain TLS protocols; you may need to contact your vendor for a TLS 1.2 compatible version of their solutions.

-For guidelines on selection, configuration and use of TLS implementations, please review this help document from National Institute of Standards and Technology.
+For guidelines on the selection, configuration, and use of TLS implementations, please review this help document from the National Institute of Standards and Technology.

 If you have questions or require additional information, please contact us, and we will be in touch with you shortly.